himan-007/sigma-demo/README.md

 # sigma-demo
-this is demo for git and github in the sigma batch
+this is demo for git and github in the sigma batch.